importantimport/hatsu/docs/src/users/redirecting-with-static-files-and-markup.md

 ## AS2 Alternate

-> Only Mastodon and Misskey / Firefish is known to support auto-discovery, other software requires redirection to search correctly.
+> Only Mastodon and Misskey (and their forks) is known to support auto-discovery, other software requires redirection to search correctly.
 > [w3c/activitypub#310](https://github.com/w3c/activitypub/issues/310)

 Make your posts searchable on Fediverse by setting up auto-discovery.